Google is looking to embed itself in your home, in a bid to one-up Amazon.

-Amazon last year announced a connected speaker equipped with a Siri-like personal assistant called Alexa.
-In our review of the Amazon Echo, we praised Alexa as well as the speaker's ability to serve as a control centre for all your smarthome devices.
-Echo has sold so well that Amazon has since launched additional versions and expanded beyond the US.
+In our review of the Amazon Echo, we praised Alexa as well as the speaker's ability to serve as a control centre for all your smart home devices.
+Google is, er, echoing that approach, wanting a slice of the smart home pie.

-At Google I/O 2016, Google introduced an Echo-like device called Google Home, and then at the Made By Google event, Google announced when you would be able to get your hands on the voice-activated speaker.
-Here's everything we know so far about Google Home, including what it is, how it works (especially that Google Assistant feature), and when you can buy it.
+Here's everything we know about Google Home, what it is, how it works (especially that Google Assistant feature), and when you can buy it.

 What is Google Home?

 Google Home is a Wi-Fi speaker that also works as a smarthome control centre and an assistant for the whole family.
-You can use it to playback entertainment throughout your entire house, effortlessly manage every-day tasks, and ask Google what you want to know.
+You can use it to playback entertainment throughout your entire home, effortlessly manage everyday tasks, and ask Google things you want to know.

 The device itself has interchangeable bases available in various colours and finishes (such as metal and fabric, allowing you to match it to your decor).
 Underneath that swappable shell there is a speaker that can playback songs and allow Google Assistant to talk to you.

 At the top of the device there is a capacitive touch display with four LEDs.
-You'll use this interact with Home, like trigger the Assistant, adjust volume, etc. As for buttons, there are none at the top (just dual mics that listen for your voice).
+You'll use this interact with Home, trigger Assistant, adjust volume, and so forth.
+As for buttons, there are none at the top (just dual mics that listen for your voice).
 There is a single mute button on the shell.
 Google Home is able to filter and separate speech from noise and offers "best-in-class voice recognition", according to Google.

 The speaker features dual side-facing passive radiators, which deliver full range, clear highs, and rich bass.
 And the entire thing is available in three colour variations: Mango, Marine, and Violet bases join Carbon, Snow, and Copper tops.
 The bases can be swapped out.